 12. Vatican City

-Vatican City also recognized the Armenian genocide in 2005.
+We are continuing our list of countries that recognize the Armenian genocide with Vatican City that also recognized the Armenian genocide in 2005.
 The number of Armenians who live in there is still unknown as well as the language they speak.

 Back in 2005, Venezuela also recognized the Armenian genocide.
 The number of Armenians in Venezuela is still unknown but it is believed that there are more than 3,500.
 Also, the Armenians in Venezuela kept Armenian as their first language.